jcaillon/valet/docs/content/docs/550.bash-best-practices/_index.md

 I am keeping example bash scripts that demonstrates the points I am making in this page in [lessons-learned][lessons-learned].

+## CLI guidelines

+Valet is trying to follow the best practices for CLI applications.
+One good guideline can be found at [clig.dev][cliGuidelineReference].

 ## 🕳️ Notable pitfalls

 ### Error handling / ERR trap in bash